Stavanger Airport: Civilian airlines

 Det Norske Luftfartsselskap (DNL, later Scandinavian Airlines System or SAS) started flying to Sola after the war, as did Braathens SAFE in 1946 on its routes to Europe and the Far East with the Douglas DC-3 aircraft.
 In 1952, Braathens SAFE received concession to fly the routes Oslo–Stavanger, Oslo–Kristiansand–Stavanger and the coastal route Stavanger–Bergen–Ålesund–Trondheim–Bodø–Tromsø.
 Widerøe established itself at Sola in the late 1980s after they bought Sandefjord Airport, Torp-based Norsk Air.
 For a time, SAS operated intercontinental nonstop flights between Stavanger and Houston George Bush Intercontinental Airport (IAH) located in Texas in the U.S., with this service being operated by PrivatAir with Boeing 737-700 jetliners configured with 44 business class seats.

-When the oil exploration in the Norwegian part of the North Sea started in 1967, there was a sudden need for helicopter transport out to the oil platforms.
-The first helicopter service was Helikopter Service, later renamed CHC Helikopter Service, who started operations with 2 Sikorsky S-61Ns initially from a makeshift heliport at Stavanger Airport, Forus.
-The offshore helicopter operations were moved to the Sola in 1989.
-Braathens Helikopter, a sister company of Braathens SAFE, also operated helicopters from Sola in the period 1989–1994, but was then sold to Helikopter Service.
-Norsk Helikopter, later renamed Bristow Norway, started their offshore flying at Sola in 1993.
-Bristow Norway is now the biggest helicopter company in Sola, with the average of 28 departures each day Monday–Friday.
-CHC Helicopter Service has the average of 8 departures each day Monday–Friday.